University's Terms and Conditions

 Under the provision of the Education Act 1994 any student has the right not to be a member of a Students’ Union and not to be unfairly disadvantaged with regard to the provision of services, or otherwise, by reason of having exercised that right.
 At the University of Sunderland all students, members and non-members alike, have in general the right of access to services provided by the University of Sunderland Students’ Union (USSU).
 However, there are some rights which are not extended to non-members, and these include the following:

 (a) the right to participate in USSU and NUS (National Union Of Students) elections and decision-making processes, including those of clubs and societies,

 (b) the right of USSU and NUS representation,

 (c) the right of access to USSU bars and certain USSU commercial activities, except as guests of members,

 (d) the right to commercial advantages negotiated for the benefit of USSU and NUS members.

-Should you accept an offer to study at the University, these Terms and Conditions shall constitute part of any contract between you and the University and your acceptance will signify your consent to the incorporation of these Terms and Conditions.
+Should you accept an offer to study at the University and you become a student of the University, these Terms and Conditions shall constitute part of any contract between you and the University and your acceptance will signify your consent to the incorporation of these Terms and Conditions.
 Any offer of a place made to you by the University is made on the basis that in accepting such an offer you signify your consent to the incorporation of this notice as a term of any such contract and also your agreement to comply with University regulations and procedures.